Exploring the Meaning and Impact of "Guns and Ships" from Hamilton

 Marquis de La Fayette, like Hamilton, was orphaned at an early age and joined the military at 13.
 He joined the military at 13 and was only 18 when, moved by the American cause and hoping to prove himself in battle, commissioned a ship and arranged to be appointed by the Continental Congress—then overseeing the American army—as a Major General.
 Unlike Hamilton, he was quickly received with warmth and deference due to his patriotism, strong connections with the French military and aristocracy, and his willingness to serve without pay.

-In the song, Lafayette spits out 19 words in an approximately 3 second span, making it the fastest set of lyrics in Broadway history.
+In the song, Lafayette spits out 19 words in an approximately 3-second span, making it the fastest set of lyrics in Broadway history.
 Daveed Diggs is a veteran of such mind-boggling pace, dealing out some seriously fast verses as an MC in clipping., his LA rap group.
-According to LMM's interview on Stephen Colbert, this line is also intended to show Lafayette's evolution from a weak English speaker in his first appearance in the show to this point, where his command of English language is the most powerful of anyone in the show.
+According to LMM's interview on Stephen Colbert, this line is also intended to show Lafayette's evolution from a weak English speaker in his first appearance in the show to this point, where his command of the English language is the most powerful of anyone in the show.

 In 1779, Lafayette left America for France to campaign against the British colony of Canada.
 Despite being anti-British, he pressed Washington to invade Canada, which was then a loyal British colony.
 However, Washington turned him down, and Lafayette spent his time in France attempting to engineer a British invasion with France's allies, the Spanish.
 In July, it seemed like Lafayette would get his wish, but everything could go wrong, so he returned to America.
 He returned with France's promise of 6000 soldiers and provisions, and John Laurens, who came back with more guns, ships, and money.

 The American cause was popular in France, but Lafayette had to campaign hard to get official support from the French government.
 The Revolution would have almost certainly failed without Lafayette's campaigning and the eventual ground troops and naval power France lent to the Americans.
-Jean-Baptiste Donatien de Vimeur, comte de Rochambeau was commander-in-chief of the French forces sent to aid the American revolutionaries.
+Jean-Baptiste Donatien de Vimeur, comte de Rochambeau, was commander-in-chief of the French forces sent to aid the American revolutionaries.
 In 1781, Washington's forces and Rochambeau's joined and abandoned a plan to attack New York, instead marching south to "consolidate" their force with the French Admiral de Grasse's fleet in Virginia to hem in Cornwallis and force the surrender of the British forces.

 In actuality, Lafayette nominated his aide, Jean-Joseph Sourbader de Gimat, to lead the charge at Yorktown.
 Hamilton personally appealed to Washington for the command, and Lafayette was overruled.
 Gimat (and Laurens) served under Hamilton for the day.

-The musical about Lafayette is about Hamilton, who was raised in Saint Croix by his mother, who was of French Hugenot descent.
+The musical about Lafayette is about Hamilton, who was raised in Saint Croix by his mother, who was of French Huguenot descent.
 His fluency in French is unsurprising, as Danish was never spoken in large numbers there and had until 1733 been controlled by the French.

 The line "Yeah, get ya right-hand man back" may be a nod to "Please Mr. Postman" by The Marvelettes, which contains the immortal line "Deliver de letter de sooner de better."
 Washington sings this verse in the style of "Alexander Hamilton," with some lines directly calling back to those in the opening number.
 The opening number is about history commenting on the legacy Hamilton left to it, setting the audience up for his next number, the directly legacy-focused "History Has Its Eyes On You."